MoonHighway/javascript-jungle-guide/hello-world/examine-html-and-css/review-css.md

 - Quickly Show CSS (CSS Describes how element looks)
   - SELECTOR: How elements are selected in CSS
   - STYLES: Each elements style properties
-- CSS is a whole other thing, and this isn't a CSS class, but you need to know some CSS basics when working in the browser.